Aleman778/M7011E-Project/README.md

     sudo groupadd docker
     sudo usermod -aG docker $USER
 ```
-You wil need to logout and in again for it to update or run this comand.
+You will need to logout and in again for it to update or run this comand.
 ```
     newgrp docker
 ```